spf13/cobra-cli/README.md

 #### Initalizing an Cobra CLI application

-From within a Go module run `cobra init`.
+From within a Go module run `cobra-cli init`.
 This will create a new barebones project for you to edit.

 You should be able to run your new application immediately.
 Try it with